Coologe: History

 The Annals of Loch Cé under the year 1298 state: Brian Bregach Mac Shamhradhain, chieftain of Tellach-Echach, the most bountiful and puissant man that was in his own time, was slain by Aedh Breifnech O'Conchobhair and the Clann-Muirchertaigh, in his own house at Cuil-O'Guaire, on the third day of summer (Brian bregach Mag Shamradhan, taisech Tellaigh Echach, fer rob ferr enech agus engnum do bhí na aimsir fein, do mharbad la h-Oedh mBreiffnech Hui Conchobair, agus la Clainn Muirchertaigh, na thigh fein a Cúil O nGuaire in tres lá do shamradh).

-The Annals of Connacht 1298 state- Brian Bregach Mag Samradain, chieftain of Tullyhaw, the most generous and valorous man of his time, was killed by Aed Brefnech O Conchobair and the Clan Murtagh in his own house at Coologe on the third day of summer (Brian Bregach Mag Samradan toisech Tellaig Echach, fer rob ferr enech & engnam bai ina amsir fein, do marbad la hAed mBrefnech hui Conchobair agus la Clainn Murcertaig na tig fein a Cuil hui nGuaire an tres la do tSamrad.).
+The Annals of Connacht 1298 state: Brian Bregach Mag Samradain, chieftain of Tullyhaw, the most generous and valorous man of his time, was killed by Aed Brefnech O Conchobair and the Clan Murtagh in his own house at Coologe on the third day of summer (Brian Bregach Mag Samradan toisech Tellaig Echach, fer rob ferr enech & engnam bai ina amsir fein, do marbad la hAed mBrefnech hui Conchobair agus la Clainn Murcertaig na tig fein a Cuil hui nGuaire an tres la do tSamrad.).
 Poem 4 in the Book of Magauran laments Brian's death when the castle was burned.

-On 19 January 1586 Queen Elizabeth I of England granted a pardon to Phelim m'Brien m'Thomas Magawran, of Colleaghe, for fighting against the Queen's forces (Under his Irish name Feidhlimidh Mág Samhradháin he later became Chief of the McGoverns and built Ballymagauran Castle.
+On 19 January 1586, Queen Elizabeth I of England granted a pardon to Phelim m'Brien m'Thomas Magawran, of Colleaghe, for fighting against the Queen's forces (Under his Irish name Feidhlimidh Mág Samhradháin; he later became Chief of the McGoverns and built Ballymagauran Castle.
 He died 20 January 1622).

 Until the Cromwellian Act for the Settlement of Ireland 1652, the modern townland of Toberlyan formed part of the modern townland of Coologe, as one of its subdivisions.
 Another subdivision of Coologe was the modern townland of Toberlyan Duffin.
 Therefore, neither of the Toberlyans are depicted on the 1609 Baronial or 1665 Down Survey maps.

 The 1609 Baronial Map depicts the townland as Coleag.
 The 1665 Down Survey map depicts it as Cooleoge.
-William Petty's 1685 map depicts it as Coolorg.
+Sir William Petty's 1685 map depicts it as Coolorg.